 - Pain isn't always obvious.
 Most suicidal people show some signs that they are thinking about suicide.
 If you notice a warning sign, step in or speak up!
 Head HERE to read about warning signs of suicide. #mentalhealthmatters - Have you noticed unusual behavior in someone you love?
 Starting a conversation can save lives!
 Watch the #iAm1N5 stories to learn how others have received help. #suicideprevention #mentalhealthmatters - Did you know that suicide is the second leading cause of death in people age 10-24 in the US?
-Start a conversation and save lives. #suicideawareness - Check out these (link) facts and statistics on suicide. #knowthenumbers #knowthesigns #suicideawareness - There is always HOPE!
+Start a conversation and save lives. #suicideawareness - Check out this link for facts and statistics on suicide. #knowthenumbers #knowthesigns #suicideawareness - There is always HOPE!
 Text 4Hope to 741-741 to talk with a crisis counselor.
 There is always someone ready to listen!
-See this short video that explains how the crisis text line works.
+Check out this website that explains how the crisis text line works.